ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 > - l137ff What is called `sum` is really a `fold`, even if you only use it with addition later.

 Kind of, except it doesn't fold the unrolling of the array, it folds a hyperplane ar a time, so I am not sure whether the name fold helps here.
+I am not opposed to changing the name though.

 > - l142 Why is the base case not simply `sum {s = []} f ε a = a []`?
 >   I tried this out with your Agda artifact and it works, one can simplify some proofs.